Coarse-median preserving automorphisms: Cubical convex-cocompactness.

-Finally, centralisers satisfy $Z_{\A}(g)=Z_{\A}(g_1)\cap\dots\cap Z_{\A}(g_k)$ (this is clear from the above discussion, but was originally shown by Servatius in \cite[Section~III]{Servatius}).
-Thus, $Z_{\A}(g)$ splits as the direct product of a parabolic subgroup of $\A$ and a copy of $\Z^k$ freely generated by roots of $g_1,\dots,g_k$. \end{rmk}
+\item Centralisers satisfy $Z_{\A}(g)=Z_{\A}(g_1)\cap\dots\cap Z_{\A}(g_k)$.
+Moreover, $Z_{\A}(g)$ splits as the direct product of a parabolic subgroup of $\A$ and a copy of $\Z^k$ freely generated by roots of $g_1,\dots,g_k$. \end{enumerate} \end{lem} \begin{proof} Since label-irreducibility is invariant under taking conjugates, we assume throughout the proof that $g$ is cyclically reduced.
+If $g$ is the identity, we can simply take $k=0$ and the entire lemma holds trivially.
+Suppose instead that $g\neq 1$.